 The resulting plug-in hybrid set up is very good indeed.
-It combines a 2 litre four cylinder direct injection petrol unit which utilises both turbo and superchargering to produce a very impressive 316 bhp all on its own.
-The electric motor drives the rear wheels and can produce an additional 86 bhp and more importantly 177 lb ft of torque.
-A 10.4 kWh battery pack provides the juice and is cleverly positioned in what would normally be the transmission tunnel.
+It combines a 2 litre four cylinder direct injection petrol unit which utilises both turbo and superchargering to produce a very impressive 250 bhp all on its own.
+The electric motor drives the rear wheels and can produce an additional 143 bhp and more importantly 228 lb ft of torque.
+An 18.8 kWh battery pack provides the juice and is cleverly positioned in what would normally be the transmission tunnel.
 The oily bits are completed by an 8 speed automatic gearbox which sends petrol power to the front wheels.

 The net result of all of this cleverness is the ability to deliver serious straight line performance when everything is combined, the convenience of petrol power when you need it, and the ability to run in pure electric mode when you don’t.
-With a full battery Volvo claim you can cover 28 miles in electric mode, which normally means around 15 – 25 miles in the real world.
-However after a week of testing we found 25 – 28 miles is entirely feasible which is an impressive feat.
+With a full battery Volvo claim you can cover 52.8 miles in electric mode, which means somewhere between 30 – 50 miles is entirely feasible which is an impressive feat.

 As ever with plug-in hybrids you do need to maximise EV running for it to make sense.
-We averaged 40.7 mpg across a week of mixed running, but motorway trips using the petrol unit resulted in 30 mpg.
-Of course if you stick within the 28 mile EV range you could use no petrol at all.
+With the previous generation V90 we averaged 40.7 mpg across a week of mixed running, but motorway trips using the petrol unit resulted in 30 mpg.
+Of course if you stick within the 30 – 50 mile EV range you could use no petrol at all.

 It is fair to assume that if you want a plug-in hybrid estate you may be interested in the boot.
 Volvo has chosen to prioritise rear seat leg room but you still get 560 litres of boot space and we think it is a very good balance, thanks to the limousine like interior space.
 We would prefer to squeeze the bags in rather than the back set occupants, as the bags will tend to complain less on a long journey.